oleg-py/blog/_posts/2019-10-04-resource-exercises.md

 ---
 layout: post
-title: "Scala exercises: abusing Resource"
+title: "Scala exercises: (ab)using Resource"
 ---

 So, cats-effect has `Resource`.
 It's nice.
 Some cats-effect users are considering making a `Resource` fanclub.
 Why?
 Well, probably because of some _neat things_ you can do with it, and two exercises here are to help you see what can be done outside of just flat-mapping some library ones and using them in the end.